Pelican (magazine)

 Pelican is the University of Western Australia's student magazine.
-It is financed by the UWA Guild with 1,000 copies of each issue published and distributed across metropolitan Perth, as well as to Notre Dame, Murdoch, Curtin, ECU, and Central TAFE.
+It is financed by the UWA Guild with approximately 1,000 copies of each issue published and distributed around the university campus.
 It is Australia's second oldest student paper, having begun publication in 1929.

-Pelican publishes six print editions per year, with approximately three issues per semester.
-University of Western Australia.
-Easily distinguishable by its satire and professional design, Pelican is aimed at Perth's tertiary students and young people aged between 18 and 28 frequenting the inner-metropolitan area.
-Pelican also has a strong readership among UWA staff and alumni in the 35 to 55-year-old age range.
+Pelican publishes six print editions per year.
+Pelican is aimed at Perth's tertiary students and young people aged between 18 and 28 frequenting the inner-metropolitan area.
 Each print edition is centred on a theme, and includes regular reviews (books, music, television, film, and arts); opinion pieces; campus news; and current affairs analysis.

-In 2015, Pelican launched its website and achieved dual platform status.
-Pelican has an average of 5.6 thousand monthly visitors to this website.
-It also enjoys 3.6 thousands visits to its Facebook page; over 1,000 monthly visits to its Instagram platform; and 500 monthly visits to its Twitter platform.

 History

 Founded in 1929, Pelican lays claim to being the country's second-oldest student newspaper, after Farrago.

 Originally, Pelican took the form of a weekly current affairs broadsheet.
-Over the years, it has moved between being a "tabloid"-sized magazine, and having both glossy finishes and newspaper print coves.

-Under 2020 editors Bayley Horne and Stirling Kain, the print edition of Pelican is A4 sized, and features a forty-eight page, semi-gloss spread, with eight colour pages.
+Geoffrey Bolton's anecdotes of the 1950s Pelican notes the involvement of Rolf Harris and John Stone.
+It also had various fluctuations in its publication.
+Before the student union had its own building in more recent years, the publication's office was in what has since reverted to university usage.

-It has become an ongoing tradition that the Pelican editor appears naked on the front cover of the final edition, although it is unknown when this tradition began.
-Research by former Pelican editor Henry F. Skerritt, published in his final editorial of 2000, suggests that this tradition began in 1972.
+Over the years, it has moved between being a "tabloid"-sized magazine, and having both glossy finishes and newspaper print covers.
+It became an ongoing tradition that the Pelican editor appears naked on the cover of the final edition, although it is unknown when this tradition began.
+Research by former Pelican editor Henry Skerritt, published in his final editorial of 2000, suggests that this tradition began in 1972.

 Content

 Typically, each edition of Pelican circulates around a particular theme.
-These can be a range of diverse topics such as "Ammunition", "Class", "Superstition", "The Future", "Patriotism", and "Sex".
-Each Pelican also includes articles that deal more broadly with politics, popular culture, and aspects of the student lifestyle.
+Each isue also includes articles that deal more broadly with politics, popular culture, and aspects of the student lifestyle.
 Pelican also includes coverage of music, books, film, television, and the arts.
 These are ordered within individual sub-sections, each of which is coordinated by a different section editor.